1. Safe Patient Handling

 - Improved patient satisfaction

-- Reduced risk of falls, being dropped, friction burns, dislocated limbs from improper moving
+- Reduced risk of falls, being dropped, friction burns, shoulder dislocated from improper moving

 - Reduced skin tears and bruises